Formasitchijoh/100daysOf-JavaScript/Log.md

 # Day 1
  ### I am building a color picker using JavaScript
    It enables users to change the color on the screen on clicking a button
+# Day 2
+ I am building a timer project with the possibility to increase, decrease and reset the timer.The concepts learned will be
+   + document.querySelectorAll()
+   + forEach()
+   + addEventListener()
+   + currentTarget property
+   + classList
+   + textContent